-COLOMBIA: CHOCO TO AMAZONIA BIRDING TOUR: DETAILED ITINERARY
+COLOMBIA: CHOCO TO AMAZONIA TOUR: DETAILED ITINERARY

 Colombia: Choco to Amazonia: Day 1 Our tour begins in the evening in Bogotá, where we will stay for three nights.

 Colombia: Choco to Amazonia: Days 2-3 Our stay in the Bogotá region will allow us an in-depth exploration of the scenic Chingaza National Park.
 Access to this superb park is via a number of tracks and trails along its western and southern edges.
 Our first morning here will take us through more open country before we leave the main highway at Monte Redondo and climb up to the type locality for the recently discovered Cundinamarca Antpitta.
 As with most members of the Grallaria genus, this rather smart endemic is shy and retiring, but we will give it a good shot and with a little luck we will see this elusive rarity.

 In nearby forest and bamboo patches we may well encounter a number of interesting species such as Booted Racket-tail, Golden-olive Woodpecker, Golden-faced Tyrannulet, Variegated and Marble-faced Bristle Tyrants, Great Thrush, Inca Jay, Rufous-browed Peppershrike, Thick-billed Euphonia, Slate-throated Whitestart, Blue-necked Tanager and the near endemic Ochre-breasted Brush Finch.
 During the boreal winter, migrants such as Swainson’s Thrush, Blackburnian and Canada Warblers, American Redstart and, with luck, Cerulean Warbler are also present.